Marco's Pizza: Modern history

+Family Video partnership

+In 2013, Family Video formed a partnership with Marco's Pizza, providing space for the franchise in many of its stores.
+The company used the partnership as a way to deliver video rentals with pizza orders.
+The partnership ended following Family Video shutting down all of their stores in 2021.

 Menu

 The Marco's Pizza menu is available for delivery or take-out, while some locations offer dine-in and catering options.
 The menu includes pizza, subs, wings, salads, CheezyBread, CinnaSquares, pizza bowls, and co-branded Ghirardelli brownies.

-Some of Marco's specialty pizzas include White Cheezy, for which the pizza company won a gourmet competition in California.

-Among the unusual and specialty pizzas found at various times on the Marco's Pizza menu are Chicken Florentine, Pepperoni Magnifico, Chicken Fresco, Spicy Fresco, and Double Pepperoni Spicy Fresco pizzas.
-The signature ingredient of the Fresco pizzas is Marco's special giardiniera, an authentic Italian pepper relish.
+Some of the specialty pizzas found on the menu are White Cheezy, Chicken Florentine, Pepperoni Magnifico, Chicken Fresco, Spicy Fresco, and Double Pepperoni Spicy Fresco pizzas.
+The signature ingredient of the Fresco pizzas is Marco's giardiniera, an Italian pepper relish.